particle-iot/docs/src/content/datasheets/cellular/e-series-system-integration-manual.md

 <div align=center><img src="/assets/images/e-series/schematics/e-ps-vin.png"></div>

-**LIPO**
+**LiPo**

-You can also bypass the PMIC's internal regulator and power the module directly by connecting an externally regulated DC source (3.8 V to 4.1 V) to the LIPO pin as long as the VIN pin is left disconnected.
-The PMID internally routes power from the LIPO pin to the system via a FET with minimal losses.
+You can also bypass the PMIC's internal regulator and power the module directly by connecting an externally regulated DC source (3.8 V to 4.1 V) to the LiPo pin as long as the VIN pin is left disconnected.
+The PMID internally routes power from the LiPo pin to the system via a FET with minimal losses.

 <div align=center><img src="/assets/images/e-series/schematics/e-ps-lipo-ext.png"></div>